The name is distinctive, the boots are unique and if you wear them right, you’re sure to be a stylish chap.

 - Three eyelet chukka boots.
 Should always be straight laced, as any other lacing will be too fussy and will ruin the clean lines of the boots.

 - Two eyelet chukka boots.
 Can be straight laced or cross laced, to add an interesting detail to the front of the boot.

 Check out our gentlemen’s guide to tying shoelaces for more tips.

 What’s the difference between chukka boots and desert boots?

 The desert boot was invented by Nathan Clark during the Second World War.
 Like Gibsons and Derbies, the differences between a desert boot and a chukka boot have become rather skewed.

-The main one is that the former has a crepe sole, whereas chukkas have a leather sole.
+The main difference is that the desert boot has a crepe sole, whereas chukkas have a leather sole.
 So if you want a boot with more grip, go for its closely related desert boot instead.

 Chelsea boots are another popular ankle height footwear option, and are a better option for a more formal occasion.
 Just like chukka boots, it’s a good idea to wear trousers that show your ankle, as the elasticated gusset is a key detail of Chelsea boots.